askhogan/scrive-browser-extension/README.md

   3. Client-side files (Javascript, HTML, Css, json, etc..)

+####Dependencies:
-Dependencies:   1 & 2 depend on and share large part of the 3.
+1 & 2 depend on and share large part of the 3.
+###Modus operandi:

-Modus operandi: 1 & 2 are loading(injecting) 3 inside of currently visited web page of a web browser.
+1 & 2 are loading(injecting) 3 inside of currently visited web page of a web browser.

-Packaging:      1 & 3 are bundled and deployed within the same package<BR>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+###Packaging:
-while for 2, 3 needs to be hosted on a external web server.
+1 & 3 are bundled and deployed within the same package while for 2, 3 needs to be hosted on a external web server.